The Best Ways To Avoid Wasp and Bee Stings

-Late spring is the perfect time to identify new wasp and bee nests before they become large enough to represent a severe threat to your safety.
+Late spring is the perfect time to find new wasp and bee nests before they get big enough to be a threat to your safety.

 House Keeping & Insects

-Keep areas clean by applying proper house-keeping procedures to remove residues that might encourage wasps and hornets to forage in occupied areas especially spilt beer, sugary foods and fermenting products will all attract stinging pests.
+Keep areas clean by applying proper house-keeping procedures to remove residues that might encourage wasps and hornets.
+Spilt beer, sugary foods and fermenting products will all attract stinging pests.

 Remain Calm Around Wasps & Bees

-Where insects are foraging early in the year, protein-rich foods are what they are seeking out, so you can avoid getting stung, just by staying still.
+Insects foraging early in the year are seeking protein-rich foods.
+You can avoid getting stung, just by staying still.

-Later in the year, they are looking for sweet foods that are often harder to come by in mid-summer, and the higher temperatures increase activity and worsen temperament, so you are far more likely to get stung.
+Later in the year, they are looking for sweet foods that are often harder to come by in mid-summer.
+Higher temperatures increase activity and worsen temperament, so you are far more likely to get stung.

-Insect repellents may help you avoid stings and stay safer at this time of year as well as alternative sources of sweet foods such as wasp traps.
+Insect repellents may help you avoid stings and stay safer at this time of year.
+Alternative sources of sweet foods such as wasp traps are also useful.